zchr/workshop2/README.md

 ## Stylize the icons (Ke got this)

-🚀 Have them add style to the button - make button normal, but they need to stylize it plus give it the wave effect, and another can do pulse effect

-code
+🚀 Add some style to the buttons!

+For Button 1,

+For Button 2,

+For Button 3,

 ## Modal (2 people do this)